radical-lab/radical-lab.github.io/README.md

 			* "floaters" (not atoms, but eyecells) c̄ pupil-targeting microlasers
 			* (jedi force) particle suspension c̄ wind turbines, audio speakers, explosions, bullets, full(electromagnetic)spectrum `/lasers|lighting|waves/`,..
 			* wave suspension is a metahack #brainwaves2reachahigherstateofbrainfunctionandescapethisrealityoreditspacetimewhereshyamwillbethemannestmanandallothermenwillberewrittenasfemalesandalllostlivesrevivedandtherewillbeashyamforallandtoshareexperientialpossibilitiesinshyamaloka
+			* single source, single projection; (3D) whispering gallery (diamond mancave)
 		* construction materials will be programmable, supercomputational, faraday shielded, soundproof, elementalproof, computationally heated `/hydrogen|helium/` for vertical support, atom powered atom bots,..
 			* peak will be goldilocks' zone escape pod for evacuation procedure during natural disasters, attacks,..
 			* rest will be farmed, and salvageable escape pod from evacuation
+			* probably best to layer every"-thing"; macrodrone `/dis(c|k)s?/` (originally it was just the top; some plants are taller than others, but they can be sorted by height, unless structural support demands reconfiguration)
+			* Korins' Tower space elevator will be in Egypt; beans will be grown inside, but don't put all your' beans in one pod!
 		* instant (redundant replicators) teleportation + anti-gravity (no design limitations like 3 dimensional printing) = bypass tongue + most convenient toilet (there is no toilet,..) +..
 		* light speed computation using (`/shade|binary/` vs `/electromagnetic spectrum filter|n-ary/`) shadow puppetry; true parallelism #3Dhacking #flipdot #microcellularautomata(3D)
 		* light speed data crystals, diamonds, glass, fibreglass, fibreoptics, lenses,.. (every angle adds a memory address book ∘ memory addresses)